Search found 59 matches

 - Replies: 13

-- Views: 39041
+- Views: 39424

 Re: Bookends Scripting with OS X Javascript Automation

 HI Jon, it's your software and you set the priorities, so I won't insist.
 Just one point: I don't think I am the only one who sorts large bibliographic collections into a fairly complex tree of "folders/groups".
-A lot of work goes into this ordering and it seems generally useful (at least ...
+A lot of work goes into this ordering and it seems generally useful (at least to me) to ...

 - Sun Dec 04, 2016 7:03 am